cwatt/cjwattenburger/content/outreach/outreach.md

 #### Diversity Preview Weekend

-[Diversity Preview Weekend](http://www.cornelldpw.org/) is a graduate-student led program that allows undergraduates from underrepresented minorities to get networking opportunities and help preparing for graduate school.
-My involvement has included volunteering at events and reviewing and advising participants' on their graduate school application materials.
+[Diversity Preview Weekend](http://www.cornelldpw.org/) is a graduate-student led program that helps undergraduates from underprivileged backgrounds learn about and prepare for graduate school.
+My involvement has included serving on advice panels, volunteering at events, and reviewing and discussing graduate school application materials with participants.

 #### Science Bound

-[Science Bound](http://www.sciencebound.iastate.edu/) is an initiative at Iowa State University that empower underrepresented minorities in Iowa to explore STEM degrees and careers.
-I organized and helped with a variety of microbiology workshops for ages ranging from elementary to high school students.
+[Science Bound](http://www.sciencebound.iastate.edu/) is an initiative at Iowa State University that empower underrepresented students in Iowa to explore STEM degrees and careers.
+I organized and lead a variety of microbiology workshops for ages ranging from elementary to high school students.
+This included a workshop to teach students about bacteria living on plant leaves, and a multi-workshop event to introduce high schoolers to careers in microbiology and various topics therein, such as microbiology in human health and the environment.